andreamerello/pic-revenge/README.md

 After searching on google it turned out that SDCC should be able to cross-compile for PIC16 and PIC18 device family.
 It relies on gputils.
 I added a git submodule to the latest stable version.

+I tried to use also more recent versions of SDCC (6f53db86cd1d9a6adfbc41c78de61489a00b4760), but I had to hack with aclocal to successfully compile it.

+Basically it complained because it tried to explicitly run aclocal-1.15 (while I have 1.14), but updating it resulted in an another, earlier error.

+The workaround that worked for me is to keep the "aclocal" 1.14 binary, while providing *also* the "aclocal-1.15" binary.
+I have no idea of what is going on...

+BTW While compiling demo code, the hash of the resulting HEX were different, but both worked.

 Finally I wanted few simple already-made examples to test the whole thing.
 I found a git repo with few examples for both PIC16 and PIC18 devices; they was made